YinkaOlusola/employees_absenteeism_dashboard/README.md

 <br>
 <br>
 Percentage absenteeism by education level and drinker status shows that employees with only High school education were absent the most and have the highest number of social drinkers.
 The Master/Doctorate with 100% social drinkers calls for a further investigation into the life of such employees but this data was not available at the time of this project.
-Furthermore, it can be seen that March has the highest work hours and equally record the highest absenteeism, this could mean that employees are avoiding this high work rate and it is advisable to investigate further into this situation.
+Furthermore, March has the highest work hours and equally record the highest absenteeism, this could mean that employees are avoiding this high work rate and it is advisable to investigate further into this situation.
 This same situation can be observed in absenteeism by day of the week, where Monday has the highest Work hours and equally the highest absenteeism when compared with other days.
 Much cannot be deduced from absenteeism by season and smoker status.
 <br>
 <br>